Oktaliem/OWASPZAPOdooGauge/README.md

 ## Odoo - System Under Test
 Odoo is an (Open Source ERP & CRM) all-in-one business software including CRM, website/e-commerce, billing, accounting, manufacturing, warehouse - and project management, and inventory.
+Odoo will be used in this repository as web application target to find vulnerabilities.
 ```
 https://hub.docker.com/r/bitnami/odoo/